-The Board as a whole fulfils the function of a remuneration committee in relation to the setting and periodic review of the fees of the Directors and the Chairman, taking into account, amongst other factors, prevailing market conditions and the need to attract to the Board, and retain thereafter, suitable persons.
+The Board as a whole fulfils the function of a remuneration committee in relation to the setting and periodic review of the fees of the Directors and the chairman, taking into account, amongst other factors, prevailing market conditions and the need to attract to the Board, and retain thereafter, suitable persons.
 The Board considers that, given its size and the size of the Company, it would not be appropriate to establish a separate remuneration committee.
 Directors' remunerations reflect their duties, responsibilities and the value of their time spent.

-Mr. Hurst is entitled to receive Directors fees of £40,000 per annum, Mr. Loudon, Mr. Spencer and Mr. Dalwood are each entitled to receive Directors fees of £30,000 per annum.
-The cap on total Directors remuneration was unchanged at £250,000 as at 30 June 2020.
+Mr. Hurst is entitled to receive directors fees of £40,000 per annum, Mr. Loudon, Mr. Spencer and Mr. Dalwood are each entitled to receive directors fees of £30,000 per annum.
+The cap on total directors remuneration was unchanged at £250,000 as at 30 June 2021.

-During the year no further payments were made to each director for additional services provided.
+During the year no further payments were made to an individual Director for additional services provided.